odewit8/odewit8.github.io/_pages/about.md

 </p>

 <p style='text-align: justify;'>
-In general, I am interested in studying these type of active matter models.
+In general, I am interested in studying these type of active matter models to understand emergent collective behaviours.
 </p>